University Nuclear Physics Labs

 What can students do with CR-39?

-Common teaching labs include alpha particle exposure, track counting, radon measurement exercises, neutron detection demonstrations with boron-coated chips, and comparisons between exposure time, etch time, and observed track density.
-The detector is passive, inexpensive, and easy to distribute across a class.
+Common labs include alpha-particle exposure, track counting, radon measurement exercises, neutron demonstrations with boron-coated chips, and comparisons between exposure time, etch time, and observed track density.

 How does ordering a class set work?

-BSI can provide standard chips for small lab sections or bulk class sets for repeat use across a semester.
-Standard chip formats include 1 cm x 2 cm and 1 square inch.
-Custom sizing is available when a lab fixture, source geometry, or microscope stage requires a specific detector shape.
+BSI provides standard chips for small sections or bulk class sets for repeat use across a semester.
+Standard formats are 1 cm × 2 cm and 1 in2; custom sizing suits specific fixtures, source geometry, or microscope stages.

 What should an instructor specify?

-The most useful request includes the number of students, the number of lab sections, the intended source or exposure method, whether the detectors need boron coating, and whether the class will do its own etching and microscopy.
-That lets BSI recommend chip quantity, format, and handling guidance instead of quoting a generic part number.
+The number of students, number of lab sections, intended source or exposure method, whether chips need boron coating, and whether the class will do its own etching and microscopy.
+That lets BSI recommend quantity, format, and handling guidance.

 Why use a domestic supplier for a semester lab?

 Academic labs run on fixed calendars.
-If detectors arrive late, the experiment may miss the teaching window.
-BSI's domestic supply chain helps instructors plan around semester timing, repeat sections, replacement chips, and custom detector sizes without waiting on overseas procurement cycles.
+Late detectors can miss the teaching window.
+BSI's domestic supply chain helps instructors plan around semester timing, repeat sections, replacement chips, and custom sizes without overseas procurement cycles.

 Teaching needBSI CR-39 fitNotes